zammad/zammad-org/src/de/tutorials/backup-restore.md

 - These scripts won't work in container based installations.
 - They only work for PostgreSQL installations.
 - The backup is always a full dump (no incremental backup).
-- Partial backup and restore (e.g. only specific data like tickets,users) is not possible.
+- Partial backup and restore (e.g. only specific data like tickets, users) is not possible.
 - Switching database system is not possible.
 - System settings (like environment variables) are not backed up.
 - Restore to an older Zammad version is not possible.